 Avoiding copyright infringement

-An infringement of copyright occurs when you reproduce or communicate a ‘substantial part’ of the material.
+Copyright infringement occurs when you reproduce or communicate a ‘substantial part’ of the material.
 In assessing what constitutes a substantial part, courts have placed an emphasis on the quality and quantity of what is used.

 There is no copyright infringement if:

-- you obtain permission from the copyright holder
+- You obtain permission from the copyright holder

-- the copying and/or communication is covered by a Statutory License.
+- Use is covered by the Statutory Licence